taskjs/spec/README.md

 Task.JS
 ====

-> A specification for javascript task API
+> The Simplest JavaScript Task Specification

 Task is unit of execution.
 In the javascript world, there have existing hundreds of tasks that we can use, like `jshint`, `csslint`, `uglifyjs`, `jade`, `jasmine`, etc. But they are all unconnected,